Probabilistic conformal blocks for Liouville CFT on the torus: Equivalence of the probabilistic conformal block and Nekrasov partition function

 \section{Equivalence of the probabilistic conformal block and Nekrasov partition function}

-In this section, we prove Theorem \ref{thm:nek-block} by showing that the $q$-series coefficients of $\wcA^q_{\gamma, P}(\alpha)$ and $\cZ^\alpha_{\gamma, P}(q)$ both satisfy a system of shift equations relating their values at different $\alpha$.
-A uniqueness result on solutions to such shift equations then implies the desired result.
-We now present the precise statement and the key idea of each step of the proof, deferring details of certain steps to later subsections.
+Recall \xin{$\wcA^q_{\gamma, P}(\alpha)$ from~\eqref{eq:Atitlde} and $\cZ^\alpha_{\gamma, P}(q)$ from~\eqref{eq:nek-def}.
+Theorem \ref{thm:nek-block} asserts that they agree as $q$-power series.
+In this section, we prove Theorem \ref{thm:nek-block} by showing that their $q$-series coefficients satisfy the same characterizing shift equations.
+The proof is divided into six steps.
+We now present these steps, deferring the proof of a few statements to later subsections.}